Non-Asymptotic and Second-Order Achievability Bounds for Coding With Side-Information: General Formulas

 where the supremum is over all joint distributions $ \{P_{U^n S^n X^n Y^n}\}_{n=1}^{\infty} \in \scP_\Gamma( \{ W^n, P_{S^n}\}_{n=1}^{\infty} )$.

 \begin{theorem}[Lower Bound to the GP capacity~\cite{Tan12b}] We have

 \end{theorem} Tan~\cite{Tan12b} also showed that the inequality in \eqref{eqn:lower_gen_gp} is, in fact, tight.
 However, unlike in the general WZ scenario, the encoding function $P_{X^n|U^n S^n}$ cannot be assumed to be deterministic in general.
 When the channel and state are discrete, stationary and memoryless, Tan~\cite{Tan12b} showed that the general formula in \eqref{eqn:gen_gp} reduces to the conventional one derived by Gel'fand-Pinsker~\cite{GP80} in~\eqref{eqn:gp_formula}.
-The proof of Theorem~\ref{thm:gen_gp} parallels that for Theorem~\ref{thm:gen_wz} and thus, we only sketch the proof by providing the choices of $|\calM|$, $L$, $\gamma_{\rmp}$ and $\gamma_{\rmc}$. \begin{proof} Fix an $\eta>0$ and a sequence of joint distributions $ \{P_{U^n S^n X^n Y^n}\}_{n=1}^{\infty} \in \scP_{\Gamma }( \{ W^n, P_{S^n}\}_{n=1}^{\infty} )$.
-Then make the following choices
+The proof of Theorem~\ref{thm:gen_gp} parallels that for Theorem~\ref{thm:gen_wz} and thus, we omit it.